acoppes/unity-history-window/README.md

 * Keep your list of most used or important assets at hand.
 * Drag assets directly to window to favorite them.
 * Stores favorites for project in custom asset (can be ignored in SCM or shared with other devs).
-* Drag objects from the window to Scene, Hierarchy, Project or Inspector ([doesn't work on mac](https://fogbugz.unity3d.com/default.asp?894059_1u4pe70tnj823875))
+* Drag objects from the window to Scene, Hierarchy, Project or Inspector (alt/option key pressed)

 ### Roadmap